richafnu/Viva/Viva/pulse/viva-integrations/measure-copilot-impact-in-your-organization.md

 The [Microsoft Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard) helps organizations maximize the value of Microsoft 365 Copilot by providing actionable insights to help organizations get ready to deploy, drive adoption, and measure the impact of Copilot.

-Viva Pulse integrates into the Microsoft Copilot Dashboard to provide organizations a way to capture sentiment data that helps leaders measure the effectiveness and usage of Microsoft 365 Copilot.
+Viva Pulse integrates with the Microsoft Copilot Dashboard to capture sentiment data, helping leaders measure Microsoft 365 Copilot's effectiveness.
+Leaders and admins can use a research-backed template to send surveys and gather team feedback directly from the dashboard or within Viva Pulse.

-Using a research-backed template, leaders and admins can send their own surveys to quickly get feedback from their teams.
-Leaders and admins with access to the Microsoft Copilot Dashboard can launch Pulse surveys directly from the dashboard.
-Surveys can also be launched from within Viva Pulse.

 To integrate Pulse survey results into the Copilot Dashboard, you must have at least one of the following subscription licenses: